markyu0401/Deserialization-Attack/Manual.md

    http://victim_ip/debug.php

 8. Now you have found the debug.php, it’s a mistake made by the developer.
-To access the source code of debug.php, you can enter the URL: viewsource:http://<victim's IP address>/debug.php?              read=debug.php to view the source code of the debug.php.
+To access the source code of debug.php, you can enter the URL: ``view-source:http://<victim's IP address>/debug.php?read=debug.php`` to view the source code of the debug.php.

 9. In the source code of debug.php, there are two Get parameters you can manipulate.
 One